roahmlab/waitr-dev/index.markdown

 <div markdown="1" class="content-block grey justify no-pre">

 This video is another scenario where a fetch robot is used to manipulate a block.
 A pybullet environment is used, which allows the block to be dropped into place on the tray and have the pybullet physics engine simulate the interaction between the block and tray throughout the trajectory.
-The
-Example of a failure due to contact constrainsts being turned off:
+The example of a failure is due to the contact constrainsts being turned off:
 <iframe style="aspect-ratio: 16/9; height: 100%; width: 100%;" src="https://www.youtube.com/embed/8r16CsglxLg?si=kxZf8YNiGaLTg9rC" title="WAITR Simulation Trial" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 </div>